-For comparison: a normal denial of service (DoS) attack can originate from a single source.
-In contrast, a DDoS attack consists of a large number of targeted requests from dozens, hundreds or even thousands of individual devices.
-These are usually hijacked computers that have been hacked and secretly run malicious software in the background.
-Together these devices form a Botnet or a so-called zombie network.
+By comparison, a normal denial-of-service (DoS) attack can originate from a single source.
+In contrast, a DDoS attack consists of a large volume of targeted requests from dozens, hundreds, or even thousands of individual devices.
+These are usually hijacked computers that have been hacked and are secretly running malicious software in the background.
+Together, these devices form a botnet or zombie network.

 However, botnets are not limited to computers and telephones.
 Tablets, security cameras or even household appliances such as Internet-enabled dishwashers, TVs, surveillance cameras or baby phones (which are often very poorly secured or not secured at all) can also form a botnet.

-That's what makes a DDoS attack so perfidious.
-Because they are real devices at different locations, they appear as normal accesses and are difficult to distinguish from real visitors, even during an active attack.
+This is also what makes a DDoS attack so perfidious.
+Because they involve real devices at different locations, they appear as normal accesses and are difficult to distinguish from real visitors - even during an active attack.

 DDoS attacks usually last a few hours at most.
 In severe cases, however, they can last for days.
-The longest DDoS attack of all time stretched over 509 hours or almost 21 days.
-But even the most extreme cases usually resolve themselves within a day or two: Over 80 per cent of attacks take less than four hours.
-More than 90 per cent are over in nine hours at the most.
+The longest DDoS attack ever lasted 509 hours, or almost 21 days.
+But even the most extreme cases usually resolve themselves within a day or two: More than 80 percent of attacks last less than four hours.
+More than 90 percent are over after nine hours at the latest.

 What happens during a DDoS attack?